 The following five configuration properties are required:

 dialect — The fully qualified name of the InterSystems dialect class.
 The base dialect class is:

 You can use a custom dialect class derived from this base class if you need to enable support for the Hibernate primary key generator classes.

-driver_class — The fully qualified name of the InterSystems JDBC driver:
+driver_class — The fully qualified name of the InterSystems JDBC driver class:

-The JDBC driver is contained in the intersystems-jdbc-3.0.0.jar file (see “System Settings” for details).
+This class is in he InterSystems JDBC driver .jar file (see “System Settings” for details).

 username — Username for the InterSystems IRIS namespace you want to access (default is _SYSTEM).